 This Arena of Dramatic art, still continues its brilliant career, under the auspices of that populacaterer, Mr. John Douglass, who has recently produced a magnificent spectacle called "Nelson, Wellington, and Napoleon," embracing an epoch of each of the above heroes lives, in which all the talent of the Theatre had been put in requisition.
 Messrs.
-Rayner, Cowle, J. Douglass, T. Lee, the latter playing in an incomparable manner the renowned Molly Malony, Biddell, Philips, Mesdames Campbell, and Ellen Hodson, the latter lady possesses a fine figure, has a good voice, and her musical education has been by no means deficient, if she would throw "a little more devil," into the scene, in addition to handsome person she would become a graceful, and something more than a respectable actress.
+Rayner, Cowle, J. Douglass, T. Lee, the latter playing in an incomparable manner the renowned Molly Malony, Biddell, Philips, Mesdamer Campbell, and Ellen Hodson, the latter lady possesses a fine figure, has a good voice, and her musical education has been by no means deficient, if she would throw "a little more devil," into the scene, in addition to handsome person she would become a graceful, and something more than a respectable actress.
 The scenery was exceeding good, a new drop scene, painted by Mr. Bell, from West's celebrated picture "The death of Nelson," was exhibited on the occasion, and was greeted with a hearty round of applause.
 The highly fascinating Miss Martin, is still exciting the admiration of the visitors of the Marylebone, and causing "laughter to hold both sides."
-We understand that the patriotic lessee, with his usual liberality has placed this house at the disposal of the managers of the Assembly and Reading Rooms, 83.
-Dean Street, Soho, for a benefit in aid of the funds of that institution, on the most advantageous terms, and that the benefit will come off on Tuesday evening, December the 8th, when we hope to witness a bumper.
+We understand that the patriotic lessee, with his usual liberality has placed this house at the disposal of the managers of the Assembly and Reading Rooms, 83, Dean Street, Soho, for a benefit in aid of the funds of that institution, on the most advantageous terms, and that the benefit will come off on Tuesday evening, December the 8th, when we hope to witness a bumper.

 CITY OF LONDON THEATRE.
 The benefit got up by the brave Chartist lads of the Tower Hamlets, in support of the present agitation for the People's Charter, came off at this Theatre on Wednesday evening, November 11th.
 The house overflowed in every part, thus exhibiting another proof of the great popularity of Chartism.
-The pieces selected for the occasion were" The Black Doctor, or the Seige of the Bastile, and Revolution of 1793," "My Wife's Dentist" and "The Reprobate," an excellent selection for the oceasion, and exceedingly well performed.
-The acting of Messrs.
-Lyon, Webster, J. Herbert, Craven, Mesdames Honner, Bennett, Harcourt, and Dorrington, were particularly good, Miss Harcourt, in the course of the evening sung, "I'll be no submissive wife," in good style, and elicited an ununimous encore.
-The scenery and incidents, with the excellent acting, especially in the destruction of the Bastile scene, elicited the loudest applause.
-The performance evidently sent the Chartist lads and lasses home, well pleased with their evening amusement.
-COLOSSEUM, REGENT'S PARK.
+The pieces selected for the occasion were" The Black Doctor, or the Seige of the Bastile, and Revolution of 1793," "My Wife's Dentist" and The Reprobate," an excellent selection for the occasion, and exceedingly well performed.
+The acting of Messrs, Lyon, Webster, J. Herbert, Craven, Mesdames Honner, Bennett, Harcourt, and Dorrington, were particularly good, Miss Harcourt, in the course of the evenand elicited an unanimous encore.
+The scenery and incidents, with the excellent acting, especially in the destruction of the Bastile scene, clicited the loudest applause.
+The performance evidently sent the Chartist lads and lasses home, well pleased with their evening miring thousands who gaze with delight on the magnificent picture of London, or have their senses charmed by the melodious and soul inspiring strains flowing from the stupendous organ.
+The statuary continues the theme of wonder and admir tion, whilst dane nature in her representative, the far faned novelty, the " budding aloe," has also her countless admirers. prices so suitable to persons of limited income are still continued.
+Our friends, who wish to enjoy rational and instructive pleasure for three or four hours will do well to visit this admirable Institution.